-Create Fields in Bulk
+Bulk Create Fields

 The Create Fields feature allows you to efficiently create multiple custom fields in bulk with comprehensive configuration options.
 This powerful tool enables you to define field properties, configure access permissions for both profiles and permission sets, and speed up the field creation process with access presets to assign pre-configured access permissions with the click of a button.